 I loved Double Deckers, they were my go-to guilty treat when I was having a down day, since going dairy free I’ve missed them; not anymore, I’ve made my own!
 That’s right you heard me, made my own gluten and dairy free Double Deckers!

-Oh! and while we’re on the subject of delicious how about trying out my gluten and dairy free version of the amazing Cherry Ripe Chocolate Bar, packed with cherries and coconut, it’s not from these parts in the UK, but I’m told they’re really popular in Australia…I can see why, we can’t get enough of them!
+Well since you ask, how about trying out my gluten and dairy free version of the amazing Cherry Ripe Chocolate Bar, packed with cherries and coconut, it’s not from these parts in the UK, but I’m told they’re really popular in Australia…I can see why, we can’t get enough of them!

 Oh how I’ve missed Double Deckers since going dairy free, I knew I had to make them myself one day and I’m pretty darn impressed with the end result, even if I do say so myself!